kragen/derctuo/veskeno-outline.md

 determinism of MARS is intentionally limited: programs are loaded at random starting addresses.
-(Absent this measure, whichever program started running first could win by using its first instruction to store a data word in the other program's first-executed location.)
+(Absent this measure, whichever program started running first could win by using its first instruction to store a data word in the other program’s first-executed location.)

 ### Wirth-the-RISC ###